Copyright Zen☆Ren 2020 - Theme by ThemeinProgress

 The new moon in Capricorn introduces ideas of a practical, tangible nature.
 From Capricorn we learn the power of silence; work; and frugality.
 Capricorn encourages us to save for the future, to be pragmatic and strategic.
 The goat directs our attention towards self-control and self-discipline.

-This might all sound really familiar, probably because Saturn has been “at home” in Capricorn since last December.
-Imagine building a house.
-Where will it be?
-Who will live there?
-How will it be maintained?
-Some astrologers conflate Capricorn with all of the outdated patriarchal values and institutions so loathed by modern new age folks, but if we understand Capricorn only through this lens, we will never destroy these old structures or build anew.
+Some astrologers conflate Capricorn with the outdated patriarchal values and institutions so loathed by contemporary new age humans, but if we understand Capricorn only through this lens, we will never destroy old structures.
 Capricorn is not just the man in the suit, but also the fresh-faced architect: the first assembler of the New Earth.
-These eclipses are helping all of us remember that within every man there is a woman, and within every a woman a man.
-The sun’s fire is remembering itself as a flower wreathing Shakti’s breast.
-This is our alchemical destiny.

-New moons make us feel more tired, and this is especially true with Capricorn: solid, stagnant, heavy, drowsy.
-In Capricorn the moon is strained, in her “detriment,” opposite the sign she rules, which would be Cancer.
-A planet is weakest in detriment.
+New moons make us feel more tired, and this is especially true with Capricorn.
+Here the moon is strained, in her “detriment,” opposite the sign she rules.
+A planet is weakest in its detriment.
 Removed from her warm ocean, Luna is naked and vulnerable.
 Watch for mood swings and unusually low energy.
-Your inclination to stay home and meditate is perfectly natural.
+Your inclination to stay home is perfectly natural.